Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Supplementary experiments

-These results indicate that during pre-training, SGCL-T on the small-scale graph outperforms MVGRL in running time.
-For medium-scale and large-scale graphs, the computational are approximately 18\% and 40\% higher than those of MVGRL, respectively.
+These results indicate that during pre-training, SGCL-T on the small-scale graph outperforms MVGRL, \mb{GRLC, ProGCL-mix, and GREET} in running time.
+For medium-scale and large-scale graphs, the computational costs are approximately 18\% and 40\% higher than those of MVGRL, respectively.
 The computational cost of the other variants of the model is increased compared to the baselines.
-However, the observed increase in computations aligns with the expectations, as SGCL integrates supplementary information into the conventional contrastive loss function, and the smoothing strategies require the exploration of the graph to identify proximity information.
+This observed computational overhead is associated with the expectations, as SGCL integrates supplementary information into the conventional contrastive loss function, and the smoothing strategies require the exploration of the graph to identify proximity information.

-It's noteworthy to highlight that the computational costs in the downstream evaluation phase across all models are nearly identical on each benchmark.
-This implies that, despite the more computations during the pre-training phase, our model demonstrates efficiency during the downstream evaluation phase.
+\mb{Notably, the run-time performances in the downstream evaluation phase across baselines implemented in the PyGCL library, which follows a framework similar to SGCL,} are nearly identical on each benchmark.
+This implies that, despite the more computation time in the pre-training phase, our model performs effectively in the downstream evaluation phase.

+\mb{Additionally, we have conducted memory consumption comparisons for these baselines across graphs of different sizes, employing various graph batch generation methodds: Random Walk Sampler (RWS), Ego Graph Sampler (EGS), Random Node Sampler (RNS), and Random Edge Sampler (RES).
+The reported values reflect the GPU memory required (in MB) to train the models.}

+\mb{Table \ref{tab:memory_cons} indicate that the proposed SGCL models utilizing NSP and ESP demonstrate better memory efficiency, outperforming most baselines, particularly on medium and large-scale graphs.
+The EGS strategy tends to be more memory-intensive than other sampling methods.
+This becomes a crucial consideration when working with small and medium-scale graphs, particularly when comparing our approach to more memory-efficient baselines such as DGI, BGRL, and GBT.}